 I’m often asked about the hardware and software tools I use, books I read, and the wide variety of work and life hacks I use to run my businesses and my life.
 While this list doesn’t cover all of my tools, I’ve tried to list the main ones for your review and reference.
 I hope you find this helpful.

-If you’re a reader of the ECL.com blog, then you know that I often post about tools, apps and hacks that I like and use.
+If you’re a reader of the ECL.com blog, then you know that I sometimes post about tools, apps and hacks that I like and use.
 After I upload a new post, I will often add the tool to this list.
 So be aware that it may change.
 It’s not static.

 In the spirit of full transparency, I must admit that I’m not an early adopter when it comes to technology and tools.
 Nor am I an expert by any means on any of these.
 I watch and listen to what other business people whom I respect are saying and doing.
 Then I do a little studying on my own before often following their lead.
 So far, this approach has worked nicely for me.